Chart Color Schemes

 Craigmore - Blakeview has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 16 such projects that are expected to impact the area.
-Notable among these are Playford Alive Urban Renewal Project, Bentley Road Affordable Housing Development, Catherine McAuley School Upgrade, and Mark Oliphant College Community Facility.
-The following list details those projects deemed most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 18 projects likely affecting the region.
+Notable initiatives include Playford Alive Urban Renewal Project, Bentley Road Affordable Housing Development, Catherine McAuley School Upgrade, and Mark Oliphant College Community Facility.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.